 Since fully automatic rifles aren’t allowed in airsoft, it’s helpful to know the top rifles often used in airsoft.
 If you’re looking for something you can use in all settings, I suggest you opt for an electric airsoft rifle with semi and full-auto capabilities.

 That way, your weapon will last longer, hold more ammunition, and you’ll easily be able to switch between indoor and outdoor shooting.

-Here are some of the top airsoft guns in 2021:
+A beginner?
+Here are some of the top airsoft guns for beginners in 2023.

 This outstanding rifle has a lot of great features: